-Russia, the world’s nine most populous country and its eleventh largest economy, is a potential goldmine for investors and multinational companies.
+Russia, the world’s ninth most populous country and its eleventh largest economy, is a potential goldmine for investors and multinational companies.
 Since the fall of the Soviet Union in 1991, multinational corporations have slowly but steadily entered the Russian market, many to remarkable levels of success.

 In 31 years, McDonald’s has gone from a foreign novelty across the street from the Kremlin to over 800 locations around Russia, with such a positive outlook for further Russian expansion that stock prices soared when the company announced the opening of its 800th store last autumn.
 Car and tech manufacturers have similarly cleaned up, with Toyota, Volkswagen, Mercedes-Benz, Kia, and Apple all bringing in over $2 billion in the market since expanding into Russia.